Kraken beat Avs 2-1, eliminate defending Stanley Cup champs - KTVZ

 Georgiev finished with 25 saves.

 Grubauer was sensational in the first period against his former team.
-He stopped 16 shots, including one with the top of his stick, to set the tone for the evening.
+He stopped 16 shots to set the tone for the evening.

 The banged-up Avalanche were missing forwards Darren Helm (upper body), Cogliano and Valeri Nichushkin (personal reasons), along with defenseman Josh Manson (lower body) in Game 7.